April 10, 2012

 The gully leading to Eagle Crag

-Phil and I weaved back forth a bit but the climb up was rather direct.
-We reached what we thought was going to be the summit, realizing our mistake when we saw the true Eagle Crag, about a quarter mile to our north.
-Easily corrected, we dropped back down a hundred feet or so and crossed over the top of the gully, finding more of the bright plastic tags leading the way.
-It was impossible to avoid bushwhacking through at least small sections of Poodle-dog bush (PDB), which was out in force around Eagle Crag’s summit.
-One of the nasty plants was even tagged!
-I’d brought gloves for the occasion but was too lazy to take off my pack, so I pulled out my collapsed trekking poles from between my pack and my back, and manipulated the plants with those.
+Phil and I weaved around debris, soon reaching what we expected to be the summit, then realized our mistake when we saw Eagle Crag about a quarter mile to our north.
+Dang.
+We dropped down a hundred feet and crossed over the top of the gully, correcting our blunder in just a few minutes.
+Poodle-dog bush (PDB) fiercely guarded Eagle Crag’s summit, one of the nasty plants was even flagged!
+I pulled out my collapsed trekking poles from between my pack and back and pushed the plants back so I could squeeze through.

 Phil heading up the gully